 Let’s shake up Taco Tuesday!
 Gluten Free Chilaquiles in Tomatillo Sauce gives you all that you love about your favorite food day of the week, but with a twist.

-I love have recipes that I can make some of the components ahead of time.
-This composed dish is the perfect make ahead for nights when you don't have time to cook an elaborate meal, while also being the ultimate brunch dish.
+I love having recipes that I can make some of the components ahead of time.
+This composed dish is the perfect make ahead for nights when you don’t have time to cook an elaborate meal, while also being the ultimate brunch dish.

 A Breakfast Classic